micmejia/bible-dump/AMPC/Mark/Mark 4.md

-And He said, He who has ears to hear, let him be hearing [and let him [^a]consider, and comprehend].
+And He said, He who has ears to hear, let him be hearing [and let him consider, and comprehend].